 • Evaluate diet quality.
 If your dog’s diet is low-end kibble, upgrading to a food with higher fiber and better ingredients may help.

 • Address underlying GI issues.
 If your dog eats grass and then vomits regularly, work with your vet to rule out reflux or food sensitivities.
+The Merck Veterinary Manual outlines GI conditions that can cause nausea and grass-seeking behavior.

 If grass eating is truly compulsive—your dog ignores everything else to graze or does it for extended periods—talk to a veterinary behaviorist.